 Complete Food by Itself

-Buttermilk contains all the essential nutrients such as vitamins, enzymes, carbohydrates, and proteins.
-A cup of low-fat buttermilk contains 10 grams of protein (more than regular buttermilk, which is still a good source at 8g).
+Buttermilk has all the essential nutrients such as vitamins, enzymes, carbohydrates, and proteins.
+A cup of low-fat buttermilk has 10 grams of protein (more than regular buttermilk, which is still a good source at 8g).
 (4) It is also a good source of phosphorus, vitamin B-12, potassium, and riboflavin (aka vitamin B, important for energy production, secretion of hormones, and liver function).
 As buttermilk is 90% water, it also assists in maintaining the water balance of your body.

 Aids in Blood Pressure Management